Yigenana/presentations/QCON18.md

 TODO: PHP empty int vs string example
 ```

-^Managing dynamic content from unpredictable backends.
-Reflection approach worked for our use case, but may not be appropriate for everyone
+^One of the first major challenges for our platform was managing dynamic content from unpredictable backends.
+We consumed content from source CMS systems primarily via JSON endpoints, but we couldn't guarantee the data types would be consistent.
+This meant we couldn't easily use Go's encoding/json package, which supports unmarshalling JSON into structs, but panics if the types do not match.

 ---